bPol/Ai-Todo/README.md

 Welcome to the **Markdown Templates for LLMs** repository! 🚀

-This repository provides a collection of **ready-to-use Markdown templates** designed specifically for use with **Large Language Models (LLMs)** like ChatGPT, GPT-4, and others.
+This repository provides a collection of **ready-to-use Markdown templates** designed specifically for use with **Large Language Models (LLMs)** like ChatGPT, GPT-4, Claude, and others.
 Whether you're looking to format prompts, create structured data for better AI responses, or streamline workflows involving LLMs, you'll find something valuable here.

 ---